MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-products.md

 For apparel products that are available in multiple colors, patterns or materials, create a product for each variant and use the [itemGroupId](../shopping-content/products-resource.md#itemgroupid) field to group all product variants.

-For a code example that shows how to insert a product offer, see [Inserting a Product Offer](../shopping-content/code-example-manage-products.md).
+For a code example that shows how to insert a product offer, see [Managing Products Code Example](../shopping-content/code-example-manage-products.md).

 ## <a name="batch" /> Using batch processing